FKLC/Torrent-To-Google-Drive-Downloader/README.md

 ### What is the purpose of it?
 1. Because of Google Servers speed, I downloaded 12GB of file and the average speed was 60MBPS.
 2. Because it is in the cloud, by that I mean I can access it anywhere on my phone, tablet or etc without copying file to all of them.

+### Frequently Asked Questions
+1. **How get more disk space**: Thanks to [@kasvith](https://github.com/kasvith) [answer](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader/issues/5#issuecomment-521911452) we can now download bigger torrents.
+To do it

+	> Go to Runtime -> Change Runtime and give GPU as the Hardware Accelerator.
+You will get around 384GB to download any torrent you want.

+2. **Downloading missing files without re-downloading whole torrent**: If somehow some files are missing try to re-download torrent.
+Fastresume will check files.

+For more questions check [existing issues](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader/issues) or [open a new one](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader/issues/new)